IkBenMelvin/PizzaApp/README.md

 ## Installation

-<span style="color: red">Note: having supabase run locally doesn't work right now.</span>
+### NOTE: having supabase run locally doesn't work right now.

 Follow these steps to get the project up and running: